omkarium/rufendec/README.md

 ![Category][category-image]

-Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool designed for AES-256 encryption and decryption.
-This tool simplifies the process of securing  the contents of a user specified source directory.
-Operating in ECB/GCM modes, Rufendec maintains the original file names and sub-directory structure in the target directory.
-Explore the simplicity of Rust for robust encryption and decryption tasks with Rufendec.
+Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool for AES-256 encryption and decryption, preserving file names and directory structure.
+With support for ECB/GCM modes, it simplifies securing and restoring files with ease, all powered by Rust.

 ### Features
-- Encrypt and decrypt multiple files using AES-256 GCM mode.
+- Encrypt and decrypt multiple files when operating on directory level using AES-256 GCM and ECB modes.
 GCM is chosen as the default mode.
+- Encrypt and decrypt a single file.
+- Suppress all terminal I/O while working on a single file.
 - The program is multi-threaded, so the user can manually choose the number of threads.
 - The password file with ".omk" extension can be maintained in /etc, /home, /root or even the current directory (".") if you are a linux user.
 For windows, the file can be placed either in the current directory or "C:/WINDOWS/SYSTEM32/config"
 - PBKDF2-HMAC-SHA256 is used for the key derivation.
 The default iterations the program use is 60000
+- Encrypted files can be observed with a ".enom" extension, so you can distinguish between encrypted and normal files.
-- Program refuse to encrypt already encrypted source files as a safe guard mechanism from double encryption.
+- Program refuse to encrypt already encrypted source files (with ".enom extension") as a safe guard mechanism by preventing double encryption (But is won't work when using file-level encryption).
+- Prevents accidentally encrypting directories such as /, /etc, /bin, /sbin etc. We have totally 23 illegal locations defined in the program.
-- In place file encryption and decryption is possible if the target directory is not specified as a Command line argument.
+- In-place file encryption and decryption is possible if the target directory is not specified as a Command line argument, but use in conjunction with "-d" option.
 - Source files can be deleted by passing the "-d" option.
 - Verbose output using "-v" option.

 ## How to Use
-This is a rust binary crate, so it must be obvious that you need to treat this as an executable.
-If you already know what Cargo is and how to use it, then go ahead and install and `Rufendec` by running the command `cargo install rufendec`
+This is a rust binary crate, so treat it as an executable.
+If you already know what Cargo is and how to use it, then go ahead and install by running the command `cargo install rufendec`

 If you have the executable/binary file then try running the program using the command `rufendec --help`.
 However, if you do not wish to install this program on your system permanently, then CD (change directory) into the cloned git repo and run `cargo run -- --help`.